 What Does RFID Sensing Mean for RFID Technology Providers?

-For a tag manufacturer, sensor tags present a very interesting opportunity to generate value added products.
-Sensor tags are more complicated than the simplest labels, which could allow higher margins.
-In addition, they could allow differentiation from the high-volume, low-cost retail label business.
+For a tag manufacturer, sensor tags present an exciting opportunity to generate value-added products.
+Sensor tags are more complicated than the most uncomplicated labels, which could allow higher margins.
+Also, they could allow differentiation from the high-volume, low-cost retail label business.
 So it is no surprise that a lot of tag manufacturers are looking into the technology.

 Tag design verification should include simultaneous sensor functionality testing and performance testing.

 The same holds for manufacturing the tags.
-Instead of simple pass/fail testing, sensor tags require testing for functionality and performance.
-In addition, the sensors may need to be calibrated at the time of manufacture.
+Instead of a simple pass/fail testing, sensor tags require testing for functionality and performance.
+Besides, the sensors may need to be calibrated at the time of manufacture.

 So How to Move Forward?

 To conclude, the technology for passive sensing is out there.
-It may not be perfect but it should be good enough for profitable applications.
+It may not be perfect, but it should be good enough for successful applications.
 But I guess working in a technology startup for so many years has made me a little cynical towards technology platforms.

 Whichever technology is used, it is really up to bringing value to the end solution.

-Interested in this topic?
-Download our application note below or send me an email and let’s talk more!
+Are you interested in this topic?
+Download our application note below or (email: firstname.lastname@example.org text: send me an email), and let’s talk more!